Constance Anne Herschel

-Constance Anne Herschel (1855 - 1939), later known as Lady Lubbock, was a scientist and mathematician.
+Constance Anne Herschel (1855 – 20 June 1939), later known as Lady Lubbock, was a scientist and mathematician.

 Herschel held the post of resident lecturer in natural sciences and mathematics at Girton College, Cambridge.

-She was the child of Sir John Frederick William Herschel, and the grandchild of William Herschel.
+She was the child of Sir John Herschel, and the grandchild of William Herschel.
 She wrote a family history of the famous scientific dynasty by compiling family sources, 'The Herschel Chronicle'.